Data Manipulation in R – Find all its concepts at a single place!

 apply(X, MARGIN, FUN, ...)

 The apply() function takes four arguments as below:

-- … (dots): If the FUN function requires any additional arguments, they can add here.
+- … (dots): If the FUN function requires any additional arguments, they can be added here.

 In essence, the apply function allows us to make entry-by-entry changes to data frames and matrices.
-If MARGIN=1, the function accepts each row of X as a vector argument, and returns a vector of the results.
-Similarly, if MARGIN=2 the function acts on the columns of X. Most impressively, when we apply MARGIN=c(1,2) function to every entry of X.
+If MARGIN=1, the function accepts each row of X as a vector argument and returns a vector of the results.
+Similarly, if MARGIN=2, the function acts on the columns of X most appropriately, when we apply MARGIN=c(1,2) function to every entry of X.

 Let us now discuss the variations of the apply() function: